teamopen-dev/website-org/content/en/about/_index.md

 amount of people to have in depth discussions with, the primary goal is around moving into action.

-I would encourage you to check out:
+We encourage you to check out:

 [SFOSC](https://sfosc.org) and [SustainOSS](https://sustainoss.org)